cassiopagnoncelli/stern/README.md

 # Stern
-Short description and motivation.
+Double-entry ledger Rails engine.

 ## Usage
-How to use my plugin.
+Plug into your existing app and attach it to (preferably brand new) database.

 ## Installation
 Add this line to your application's Gemfile: